Natural science

-The natural sciences seek to understand how the world and universe around us works.
+The natural sciences seek to understand how the world and universe around us work.
 There are five major branches, indicated by the photos above taken clockwise from top left: astronomy, chemistry, Earth science, biology, and physics.

 Natural science or empirical science is a branch of science concerned with the description, understanding, and prediction of natural phenomena, based on empirical evidence from observation and experimentation.
 Mechanisms such as peer review and reproducibility of findings are used to try to ensure the validity of scientific advances.

 Natural science can be divided into two main branches: life science and physical science.
 Life science is alternatively known as biology.
 Physical science is subdivided into physics, astronomy, Earth science, and chemistry.
 These branches of natural science may be further divided into more specialized branches, also known as fields.
 As empirical sciences, natural sciences use tools from the formal sciences, such as mathematics and logic, converting information about nature into measurements that can be explained as clear statements of the "laws of nature".

 Modern natural science succeeded more classical approaches to natural philosophy.
 Galileo Galilei, Johannes Kepler, René Descartes, Francis Bacon, and Isaac Newton debated the benefits of a more mathematical as against a more experimental method in investigating nature.
 Still, philosophical perspectives, conjectures, and presuppositions, often overlooked, remain necessary in natural science.
 Systematic data collection, including discovery science, succeeded natural history, which emerged in the 16th century by describing and classifying plants, animals, minerals, and so on.
 Today, "natural history" suggests observational descriptions aimed at popular audiences.